Joe Weber (vaudevillian)

 Joseph Morris Weber (11 August 1867 – 10 May 1942) was an American vaudeville performer who, along with Lew Fields, formed the comedy double-act of Weber and Fields.

 Biography

 Born to a Jewish family, Fields and Weber formed their partnership while still children.
-The two appeared at Bowery saloons, museums, circuses, and in 1885 made their first stage appearance at Miner's Bowery Theatre, New York.
+The two appeared at Bowery saloons, museums, circuses, and in 1885 made their first stage appearance at Miner's Bowery Theatre, New York when they were just ~this is misquoted from reference ~ nine years old.
 Their slapstick, rough-house, English-garbling antics soon caught on and they were a sensation in San Francisco where they appeared for 10 weeks for $250 per week, an unusually high salary at that time.

+The young men had a "Dutch act" in which both portrayed German immigrants.
+They returned to New York, appearing at Tony Pastor's theater on 14th Street, and in 1894 made their Broadway debut in Hammerstein's Olympia.
+They had three companies on the road.

+On October 24, 1892, the Imperial Music Hall opened.
+Weber and Field took over the lease of the theatre on May 27, 1896, and after a period of closure for renovations, the theatre re-opened under the name Weber and Fields' Broadway Music Hall.
+It was the resident theatre of the comedy duo from 1896 through 1904; with the pair starring in numerous original high energy musical farces mounted at that theatre; including Cyranose de Bric-a-Brac (1898), Helter Skelter (1899), Whirl-i-gig (1899), Fiddle-dee-dee (1900), Hoity Toity (1901), Twirly Whirly (1902), Humming Birds and Onions (1902), The Stickiness of Gelatine (1902-1903), and The Big Little Princess (1903).
+Several of their shows were created by the writing team of Edgar Smith and Louis De Lange; the latter of which also worked as the duos manager for their national tours.
+These highly popular and financially profitable musical burlesques not only starred Weber and Fields, but were produced by them as well.